When is the tour?

 - afternoons free to explore the lovely cities of Ghent, Leuven, Antwerp and Bruges

-- early evening services (three Choral Evensongs, one cathedral mass) and a full choral Eucharist on the final morning
+- four evening services (including a cathedral mass) plus a full choral Eucharist on the final morning

 - the rest of the evening free for socialising, sipping beers and relaxing